Krieger-m/Strapi-NextJS-sandboxProject/README.md

 ## My Strapi/NextJS Sandbox-Project

+> [!WARNING]
+> currentlz trying to solve a critical error involving the admi panel and resources

 > [!NOTE]
 > this project is for learning purposes
 > and does not represent a realworld usable